Charleston Shrimp And Grits With Crab Gravy

 for the cheddar cheese grits

-• In a non-stick sautรฉ pan, bring the water to a rolling boil.
+- In a non-stick sauté pan, bring the water to a rolling boil.
 Whisk in salt and grits in that order and immediately reduce heat to simmer.

-• When the grits are tender, turn off the heat but leave the sautรฉ pan on the hot burner.
+- When the grits are tender, turn off the heat but leave the sauté pan on the hot burner.
 Stir in both cheeses and the butter.
 Allow to melt and whisk gently to well incorporate.

 for the shrimp and crab gravy

-• In a large, heavy-bottomed pot or Dutch oven set over medium heat, melt butter with olive oil.
-Add garlic, onion, celery and pepper, and sautรฉ until onion is translucent, stirring often, approximately 10 minutes.
+- In a large, heavy-bottomed pot or Dutch oven set over medium heat, melt 8 tablespoons of the butter with the olive oil.
+Add garlic, onion, celery and pepper, and sauté until onion is translucent, stirring often, approximately 10 minutes.

-• Adjust heat to high, sprinkle the flour and whisk briskly to make a blended, smooth roux.
-Continue cooking until the roux begins to brown and smell nutty, about 5 minutes.
+- Adjust heat to high, sprinkle the flour and whisk briskly to make a roux.
+NOTE: mixture will appear dry and somewhat lumpy.
+Add additional tablespoons of butter one at a time IF NECESSARY until you are able to smooth out the roux.
+Continue cooking until the mixture begins to brown and take on a nutty aroma, about 5 minutes.
 Reduce the heat to medium low, and continue to cook, stirring often, for an additional 20 to 30 minutes, until the mixture has turned a deep brown.
-Be careful not to burn it.
+The deepening of a roux is a slow process, so have your heat adjusted appropriately and be careful not to burn it.

 Notes